ARM-software/arm-systemready/security-interface-extension/README.md

 4. To start the build of the Security Interface Extension ACS live image, execute the below step <br />
  `./build-scripts/build-security-extension-live-image.sh`

-5. If all of above steps are successful, the bootable image will be available at: <br />
+5. If all of above steps are successful, the compressed, bootable image will be available at: <br />
- `/[path-to-arm-systemready]/security-interface-extension/scripts/output/sie_acs_live_image.img`
+ `/[path-to-arm-systemready]/security-interface-extension/scripts/output/sie_acs_live_image.img.xz`

 ## Build output
 This image comprises of two FAT file system partitions recognized by UEFI: <br />